MicrosoftDocs/connected-spaces/articles/mobile-app-create-store.md

    c.
 In the **Maxium Occupancy** field, set the total store capacity (number of people) across all entrances for total visitors at one time.

-   c.
+   d.
 Tap the **Add Store Image** field, and then do one of the following:

       - Select a photo from your phone files.